Blog

 Filing a workers’ compensation claim in Florida involves several steps.
 Missing any of them can delay or jeopardize your benefits.
 Here is the process, step by step:

-Step 1: Report Your Injury to Your Employer
+Step 1: Tell Your Employer About Your Injury

 You must report your workplace injury to your employer within 30 days of the accident or within 30 days of discovering an occupational illness.
 Report the injury in writing if possible and keep a copy for your records.
 The sooner you report, the better.
 Delayed reporting is one of the most common reasons insurers deny claims.